barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 We can use this data to test a burning question: Is the stop and frisk rate higher/lower than the reported crime rate for various racial groups in DC?

-<details><summary>Click for slight detour on the crime data</summary>
+<details><summary><b>Click for slight detour on the crime data</b></summary>
 <p>

-While we're talking about crime, we'll take a look at the relationship between crime and neighborhood racial composition (without any stop and frisk).
+Before we get into the personal level relationship between stop and frisk and crime, we'll take a look at the relationship between crime and neighborhood racial composition.
+It's also important to note that this is displaying reported crimes, something we'll stress heavily.
+The [Bureau of Justice Statistics estimates](https://www.bjs.gov/content/pub/pdf/vnrp0610.pdf) that over 3 million crimes, or 52% of all violent crimes, went unreported nationally from 2006 to 2010.
+There are a myriad of social reasons why reported crimes might vary from the actual number of crimes in a city, such as fear of not being believed or taken seriously and fear of reprisal.

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/crime_and_census_plot.png)

- One of the more apparent patterns is that blacks make up a larger proportion of <i>reported</i> crime in the whiter DC neighborhoods.
+ One of the more apparent patterns we find is that blacks make up a larger proportion of <i>reported</i> crime in the whiter DC neighborhoods.
 The factors of this are not inherently clear in the data; there are certain social factors that could potentially cause this, such as [white residents being more likely to call the police](https://www.vox.com/first-person/2018/5/17/17362100/starbucks-racial-profiling-yale-airbnb-911) in racially homogeneous white neighborhoods.

+---

 </p>
 </details>